 This course is applied sociology that will pursue a unique, original research project each semester.
 It provides students with an in-depth understanding of social scientific research through experimental investigation.
 Utilizing the research project as a point of focus, this course includes training in all aspects of empirical research including literature review, methodology, data collection, data coding, data analysis and presentation of results.
+Previous coursework in sociology or psychology is recommended.
 Honors level content.
-Previous coursework in sociology or psychology is recommended.
+Permission required from Honors director.

 Prerequisites: acceptance into Honors program and ENC 1101 with a grade of "C" or higher.